Here’s an unpopular opinion: local might not always mean better. I know what you’re thinking, but just hear me out...

-That's why we created the Seeds of Resilience Tool.
+That's why, with support from the Wildlife Conservation Society’s Climate Adaptation Fund and the Prairie Pothole Joint Venture, we created the Seeds of Resilience Tool.
 With the help of dozens of conservation practitioners working across North Dakota, South Dakota and Minnesota, we’ve been able to aggregate data from across these three states into one common geodatabase.
 This new tool is enabling us to map different species locations across the region, which makes it easier for practitioners to find multiple seed sources and thus build genetic diversity into populations on the lands they manage.

 We call this nature-based adaptation, and the result of it is something beautiful, resilient and, if we have anything to say about it, immovable.